kelvinbrinham/StrategyBacktest/README.md

 To install this package, clone the repository and set up a virtual poetry environment according to the `pyproject.toml` file.
 Then, run `poetry install` to install the dependencies.

+## Usage

+To run the backtest, run `poetry run python main.py` from the strategybacktest directory of the repository.
+Parameters such as risk free rate can be changed in the `main.py` file.
+Feel free to look through the docstrings in the other files to see what other parameters can be changed.

 ---